Archdiocese of Berbérati

-The Roman Catholic Diocese of Berbérati (Berberaten(sis)) is a Latin suffragan diocese in the ecclesiastical province of the Metropolitan Archbishop of Bangui, both in the Central African Republic.
+The Roman Catholic Archdiocese of Berbérati (Berberaten(sis)) is the Metropolitan See for the ecclesiastical province of Berbérati, located in the western region of the Central African Republic.
 However it remains under the authority of the missionary Roman Congregation for the Evangelization of Peoples.

 Its episcopal see is the cathedral in Berbérati, in the Mambéré-Kadéï Prefecture (southwest, formerly Haute-Sangha).
 The city also has the former cathedral dedicated to Saint Anna.